Free Wales Army: Crossgates

+Clywedog

-While the failed Cefn Penarth bombing was the only occasion on which the paramilitary committed to direct militant action, associates of the group were reported to have stolen gelignite from collieries and trained in assembling explosive devices for future attacks.
+While the failed Crossgates bombing was the only occasion on which the paramilitary committed to direct militant action, associates of the group were reported to have stolen gelignite from collieries and trained in assembling explosive devices for future attacks.
 One such revelation occurred after MAC attacked the Clywedog Reservoir construction site in March 1966, causing an estimated £30,000 worth of damage and delaying construction of the dam by six months.
-The MAC saboteurs responsible for the attack planted an olive green patrol cap bearing an Eryr Wen and the motto "Gorchfygwn" (literally "to overcome") near the site of the explosion in an apparent attempt to mislead the authorities, and no suspects were ever identified.
-Police investigators interviewed between 200 and 300 individuals in connection with the bombing, including Gwynfor Evans, who was reportedly asked to try on the FWA patrol cap for size after being approached by detectives following a conference in Caersws.
+The MAC saboteurs responsible for the attack planted an olive green patrol cap bearing the Yr Eryr Wen and the motto near the site of the explosion in an apparent attempt to mislead the authorities, and no suspects were ever identified.
+Police investigators interviewed between 200 and 300 individuals in connection with the bombing, including Gwynfor Evans, who was reportedly asked to try on the FWA patrol cap for size after being approached by detectives in Caersws.
 Homes of FWA members were raided during the investigation, and Lyn Ebenezer narrowly avoided investigators discovering a pistol gifted to him by Cayo-Evans that was in his possession.